BitBucketsFRC4183/FRC2014/README.md

 FRC2014
 =======

-Resources for the 2014 FRC
+This is the robot code for 4183's 2014 robot.
+Not much to see here yet.